grpc/grpc.io/content/en/docs/guides/deadlines.md

 ### Overview

-A deadline is used to specify how long a client is willing to wait for a server to respond.
+A deadline is used to specify a point in time past which a client is unwilling to wait for a response from a server.
 This simple idea is very important in building robust distributed systems.
 Clients that do not wait around unnecessarily and servers that know when to give up processing requests will improve the resource utilization and latency of your system.

 Note that while some language APIs have the concept of a __deadline__, others use the idea of a __timeout__.
 When an API asks for a deadline, you provide a